illumos/docs/docs/contributing/index.md

   https://illumos.org/issues/10052
 * The changes that were reviewed; e.g., a link to your [Gerrit](./gerrit) review, or an attached patch otherwise.
-* The full "change set description" (i.e., `git whatchanged -v origin/master..`)
+* If attaching a patch, please include a full "change set description" (i.e., the output of `git log --stat -v origin/master..`) in the body of the message, including:
-  including:
     * Issue number(s) and description(s)
     * `Reviewed by: First Last <first.last@example.com>` lines
     * List of files affected